zhong-j-yu/rekex/doc/Spec.md

 - If the target datatype is `org.rekex.spec.Peek<E>` or `org.rekex.spec.Not<E>`,
   return a *Lookahead/Lookbehind Rule*, with the subrule derived from `E`.

-- > The following clauses require that the target datatype is a class or interface type, or the procedure fails.
+> The following clauses require that the target datatype is a class or interface type,
+> or the procedure fails.
 The class or interface is referred to simply as *the class*.

-- If the body of the class declares one or more "ctors", each ctor being either a public constructor, or a public static method, that is annotated with `@org.rekex.spec.Ctor`, invoke subprocedure `derive_from_ctor_list` with these ctors.
+- If the body of the class declares one or more "ctors", each ctor being either a public constructor, or a public static method, that is annotated with `@org.rekex.spec.Ctor`, invoke subprocedure *derive_from_ctor_list* with these ctors.

-- If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure `derive_from_subclass_list`, with `value` of the `@Permits` annotation.
+- If the class is an `enum` type, it must contain one or more constant fields;

-- > It is an error if both of the preceding two clauses are applicable.

-- If the class is an `enum` type, it must contain one or more constant fields; each field must contain exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro.
+  each field must contain exactly one annotation that's convertible to an `@org.rekex.spec.Regex` through AnnoMacro.
   The grammar rule for the `enum` type is an *Alternation Rule*, with each subrule as a `Regex Rule` referencing a constant field and its `@Regex` annotation.

+  > It's possible that ctors are declared in the body of an enum type,
+  > in which case the previous clause precedes this clause.

+- If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure *derive_from_subclass_list*, with `value` of the `@Permits` annotation.

-- If the class is a `sealed` type, invoke subprocedure `derive_from_subclass_list`, with classes in the `permits` clause.
+- If the class is a `sealed` type, invoke subprocedure *derive_from_subclass_list*, with classes in the `permits` clause.

-- If the class contains exactly one public constructor, and it contains at least one constructor parameter, invoke subprocedure `derive_from_ctor_list` with the constructor as the only ctor.
+- If the class contains exactly one public constructor, and it contains at least one constructor parameter, invoke subprocedure *derive_from_ctor_list* with the constructor as the only ctor.

 ### subprocedures